NguyenCuong-VN/NguyenCuong-VN/README.md

 - 👀 I’m interested in technical, travel and creation.
 - 🌱 I’m currently learning about new technical & business skill.
 - 💻 I’m looking for a job to improve my ability.
+- ❔This github account just for personal purpose, so I'm not working on this so much.
 - 📫 Reach me with: cuong.nguyen.forwork@gmail.com.